 December 2018 Faculty Spotlight

-Faculty Spotlight with Marxe Endowed Chair in International Economics and Governance, and Associate Professor, Asli Leblebicioglu
+Faculty Spotlight with Marxe Marxe Chair in International Economics and Governance, and Associate Professor, Asli Leblebicioglu

 One of the main things that drew me to the Marxe School was the opportunity to work amongst colleagues that are all interested in policy issues.
 I am especially excited to be part of the Masters of International Affairs program, which aims to make education on international economic policies (among other topics) accessible to a diverse student body.